Centos Online Tutorials

 In January 2014, Red Hat announced that it would sponsor the CentOS Project, "helping to establish a platform well-suited to the needs of open source developers that integrate technologies in and around the operating system".
 As a result of these changes, ownership of CentOS trademarks was transferred to Red Hat, which now employs most of the CentOS head developers; however, they work as part of Red Hat's Open Source and Standards team, which operates separately from the Red Hat Enterprise Linux team.
 A new CentOS governing board was also established.

 On 8 December 2020, the CentOS Project announced that the distribution would be discontinued at the end of 2021 in order to focus on CentOS Stream.
 The community's response to this announcement was overwhelmingly negative.
 Soon thereafter, Gregory Kurtzer (one of CentOS's founders) announced a new project to continue the original CentOS focus, which became known as Rocky Linux.
 CloudLinux created AlmaLinux to provide a community-supported successor to CentOS Linux, aiming for binary-compatibility with the current version of RHEL.
 A beta version of AlmaLinux was first released on February 1, 2021, and the first stable release of AlmaLinux was published on March 30, 2021.
-A beta version of Rocky Linux was release on April 30, 2021, and subsequently on June 21, 2021, the stable release of Rocky Linux 8.4 was released.
+A beta version of Rocky Linux was released on April 30, 2021, and subsequently on June 21, 2021, the stable release of Rocky Linux 8.4 was released.

-Design edit
+Design

 CentOS developers use Red Hat's source code to create a final product very similar to RHEL.
 Red Hat's branding and logos are changed because Red Hat does not allow them to be redistributed.
 CentOS is available free of charge.
 Technical support is primarily provided by the community via official mailing lists, web forums, and chat rooms.